HarshBti1805/TeleMedicine/README.md

 ## 🤝 Contributing

-We welcome contributions to improve TeleMedicine!
+We welcome contributions to improve Syapse-TeleMedicine!
 Please read our contributing guidelines and submit pull requests for any improvements.

 ## 📄 License